DoDAO-io/dodao-balancer-guides/generated/markdown/composable-stable-pools-balancer.md

 ---
 ## Create and Deploy

+There are a few ways to deploy pools.
+Balancer provides two very easy ways to deploy new pools.
+### 1. Using Factory (Typescript/Javascript)
 Like other pools, ComposableStablePool has a factory from which users can deploy new pools.
 To deploy a pool, you must call that factory's create() function with the following arguments
 ```javascript
   create(